freedomofpress/securedrop-workstation/launcher/README.md

 After installing the development dependencies:

-1. You can run the updater: `./files/sdw-updater` (it won't actually update VMs unless you are in `dom0`)
+1. You can run the updater: `PYTHONPATH=..:$PYTHONPATH ../files/sdw-updater` (it won't actually update VMs unless you are in `dom0`)
-2. You can also run the notifier: `./files/sdw-notify`
+2. You can also run the notifier: `PYTHONPATH=..:$PYTHONPATH ../files/sdw-notify`
 3. And, finally, tests and linters by running: `make check`.

 For more `make` targets, please refer to `make help`.